score-spec/docs/content/en/docs/Reference/score-schema-reference.md

 `limits`: maximum allowed memory.

 - `memory`: a string value representing the maximum allowed memory.
-- `cpu`: a string value representing the maximum allowed CPUs.
+- `cpu`: a string value representing the maximum allowed CPU.

 `requests`: minimum required memory.

 - `memory`: a string value representing the minimum required memory.
-- `cpu`: a string value representing the minimum required CPUs.
+- `cpu`: a string value representing the minimum required CPU.

 `livenessProbe`: indicates if the container is running.